A New Path for HER2-positive Metastatic Colorectal Cancer

 - Discuss HER2 testing and its significance for selecting therapy in the management of patients with mCRC

 - Evaluate efficacy data from practice-changing clinical trials on new and emerging HER2-directed therapies for previously treated mCRC

 - Outline adverse events associated with HER2-directed therapies and approaches to mitigate these effects

 PHYSICIAN ACCREDITATION STATEMENTThis activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Global Education Group (Global) and PlatformQ Health Education, LLC.
 Global is accredited by the ACCME to provide continuing medical education for physicians.

-PHYSICIAN CREDIT DESIGNATIONGlobal Education Group designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit.
+PHYSICIAN CREDIT DESIGNATIONGlobal Education Group designates this enduring material for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.